4383/4383.github.io/_posts/2019-2-6-resize-linux-logical-volume.markdown

 tmpfs                            19G       0       19G   0% /run/user/0
 ```

-This is a dirty hypervisor only for testing purposei.
+My hypervisor is only for testing purpose.
 [Linux hardening](https://www.cyberciti.biz/tips/linux-security.html) is not
 necessary on this environment and we don't need to apply security best practices.
 This isn't a production environment.